Chart Color Schemes

 Residential development activity is lower than average in Turvey Park according to AreaSearch's national comparison of local real estate markets

-Turvey Park has had minimal residential development activity with 2 dwelling approvals annually over the past five years, totalling 13 approvals.
-This low level of development reflects its rural nature, where housing needs are typically specific and local rather than driven by broad market demand.
-Due to the small number of approvals, individual projects can significantly impact annual growth statistics.
+Turvey Park has had minimal residential development activity with 2 dwelling approvals annually on average over the five years from January 2016 to December 2020, totalling 14 approvals in this period.
+This low level of development reflects the rural nature of the area where housing needs are typically specific and local rather than driven by broad market demand.
+It is important to note that due to the small number of approvals, individual projects can significantly impact annual growth and relativity statistics.

-Turvey Park has substantially lower development levels compared to Rest of NSW and is below national averages.
-New developments consist of 33.0% detached houses and 67.0% attached dwellings, indicating a shift towards compact living which offers affordable entry pathways for downsizers, investors, and first-time purchasers.
-This represents a significant change from the current housing mix of 93.0% houses, reflecting reduced availability of development sites and shifting lifestyle demands and affordability requirements.
-With around 1053 people per dwelling approval, Turvey Park reflects a mature market.
-According to AreaSearch's latest quarterly estimate, Turvey Park is forecasted to gain 285 residents by 2041.
-At current development rates, housing supply may struggle to match population growth, potentially increasing buyer competition and supporting price increases.
+Turvey Park has substantially lower development levels compared to Rest of NSW and is also below national averages.
+New developments consist of 50% detached houses and 50% attached dwellings, which offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers.
+This represents a significant shift from the current housing mix, which is currently at 93% houses, reflecting reduced availability of development sites and addressing shifting lifestyle demands and affordability requirements.
+With approximately 1052 people per dwelling approval, Turvey Park reflects a highly mature market.
+According to the latest AreaSearch quarterly estimate, Turvey Park is forecasted to gain 213 residents by 2041.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially increasing buyer competition and supporting price increases.

 Frequently Asked Questions - Development